mideasdesign/mideasdesign/README.md

 ###

-<p align="left">My name is Markus Fischer i'm a Frontend Developer, Webdesigner and UX Designer with more than 20 year of experience.</p>
+<p align="left">My name is Markus Fischer i'm a Frontend Developer, Websigner and UX Designer with more than 20 year of experience.</p>

 ###